What is the Difference Between Cocaine And Crack?

 Since cocaine and crack are very similar, they have similar hazards.
 However, there are some increased risks when using crack.
 This is due to the greater potency of cocaine that crack has.
 Here’s an outline of the dangers, and how they are different between crack and cocaine:

-Damages tissue and cartilage inside the nasal passages.
-This can lead to nosebleeds or a constant running of the
+- Damages tissue and cartilage inside the nasal passages.
+This can lead to nosebleeds or a constant running of the nose.

 As you can see, the problems between the two drugs are very much alike.